driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 ---

-# Architecture
+# Widget Composition

-- Views + ViewModels
+Widgets are composed of Views & ViewModels

+- Logic is separate from presentation
-  - Separation of concerns
+- Reusable
 - UI replacement
-  - Easier integration
+- Framework integration

 ---

 # Views

+Presentation of the widget

 - Extend `esri/widgets/Widget`
-- Rely on ViewModel
+- Use ViewModel APIs to render the UI
 - Focus on UI
+- DOM structure

 ---

 # ViewModels

+Business logic of the widget

 - Extend `esri/core/Accessor`
 - Provide APIs to support View
 - Focus on business logic
+- No DOM structure

 ---